trayio/threadneedle/README.md

   afterSuccess: function (body) {
     body.errors = [];

-    // You can also return a promise which should resolve with the params.
+    // You can also return a promise which should resolve having modified the body }
-  }
 }
 ```